plewis/plewis.github.io/phylogenetics/bayes-traits.md

     module load python/3.8.1
     python3 btsummary.py

 This should produce counts of model strings.
-(If it doesn't, check to make sure your output file is named _rjmcmc-dependent.txt</tt> because _btsummary.py_ tries to open a file by that name.)
+(If it doesn't, check to make sure your output file is named _rjmcmc-dependent.txt_ because _btsummary.py_ tries to open a file by that name.)
 Answer the following questions using the counts provided by _btsummary.py_:

-> :thinking: Which model string is most common?_
+> :thinking: Which model string is most common?

 {% comment %}
 I got 0 0 Z 0 0 0 0 0 with count 968